fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

 One of the ways to configure Fluent Bit is using a YAML configuration file that works at a global scope.

-The yaml configuration file supports these sections:
+The yaml configuration file supports the following sections:

 * Env
 * Service